ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 This is useful for:

 - when you changed the joint positions, many times with this you can just clean up the skinning in one click
-- if you've bound them with normal *Flood* settings, but with bad *Smooth Step*.
+- if you've bound them with normal *Flood* settings, but with bad *Smooth Steps*.
 Correct the smooth steps and Flood again

 !!! tip